Skip to main content

 To add a Worker task:

 1. In your workflow, select the (+) icon to add a new task.
-There are two ways to add a worker task:
+You can add a Worker task in either of these ways:

-• Search for your task using its task name (created previously) and select to add it to the workflow.
+• Search for your task by its name, then select to add it to the workflow.

-• Add a Worker Task (Simple) and enter the task name in Task Definition.
-This creates a new task definition.
+• Add a Worker Task and enter the task name in Task Definition.

 2. Configure the task, such as its inputs, caching, schema validation, and optionality.

-Sample worker code snippets are available in the UI for reference.
+Sample worker code snippets are available in the Conductor UI for reference.

 Examples

-Find an example of how to add and run a Worker task in our Quickstart.
+See an example of how to add and run a Worker task in our Quickstart guide.